mihuwis/design_patterns/README.md

 As synchronization can affects performance we can use:

 #### [Static Holder Singleton](src/main/java/com/progresspoint/patterns/creational_patterns/singleton/SingletonStaticHolder.java)
-This is realy cool.
+This is really cool.
 When class Singleton is loaded by JVM class will go through initialization.
 As there no static variables in class initialization will completes trivially.
 Inner class Holder will be not initialized until execution of get instance method.
 Since the class initialization phase is guaranteed by Java Language Specification to be sequential, no further synchronization is needed!